Retirement Planning Solutions in Economically Puzzling Times

 When should I reach out to the community foundation for help with QCDs?

 Any time!
 Akron Community Foundation can help establish a qualifying fund to receive your client’s Qualified Charitable Distribution, regardless of whether the SECURE 2.0 enhancements become law.
-The recipient fund can’t be a donor-advised fund, but there are other very effective options.
+The recipient fund can’t be a donor-advised fund, but there are other very effective options, including designated and field-of-interest funds.

 With interest rates rising, are there particular techniques that I should be discussing with my clients who are planning for retirement and are charitably inclined?